 A report on the findings will be presented to the SUKGPS board on an annual basis.
-If there are areas of significant risk, there will be a consideration to terminate engagements with the relevant advisor, manager or supplier.
-The Trustee monitors its managers' voting and engagement approach in relation to modern slavery.
+If there are areas of significant risk, consideration will be given to terminating engagements with the relevant advisor, manager or supplier.

+The Trustee also monitors its managers' voting and engagement approach in relation to modern slavery.